 Lessens Symptoms of Depression

-Understand that depression is something different from sadness and that you likely need a counselor.
+Please understand that depression is something different from sadness and that you likely need a counselor.
 Writing it all down can make it seem less horrific so that you can feel better.
 Plus, you can look back at days you thought life was “over” and see better days after.

 The problem with anxiety is that it was designed to help us get away from immediate danger.
 It triggers the “fight or flight” response.
 If each time you have that anxious feeling you choose to write in your journal how you are feeling and why you’ll start to control it better.